FOUNDED IN OUR HOME, INTENDED FOR YOURS

 Founded in our tiny attic-studio in 2014, we set out to make attractive prints for the home.
 We hand-pull each map on acid-free, 100 lb. paper.
 Our paper is made with renewable energy, coming from the hydroelectric mill at the French Paper Co.
 We print in small batches with non-toxic acrylic ink.
 Hand-printing each map ensures that it passes through our hands several times before it reaches yours.

 Neighborhoods are organic.
 They grow and change with each generation.
-We cull information from multiple sources to cross-reference each neighborhood.
+We cull information from multiple sources to cross-reference each neighborhood, and we work with a team of local in each city to get the details just right.
 It may take a little longer, but we believe it's worth the wait.
-We always consult city data, but we pay special attention to crowd-sourced forums, blogs, and neighborhood associations.

 Most screen printing processes, even vegetable-based inks, involve petroleum, high VOCs, and heavy solvent use.
 We use non-toxic water-based inks, the most eco-friendly inks available.
 Most of our papers are 100% recycled and FSC (Forest Stewardship Council) certified.
 We want you to feel confident about the products you bring into your home.

-After we finalize the design, we burn a silkscreen, which involves coating the screen with light-sensitive solution.
+After we finalize the design with locals, we burn a silkscreen, which involves coating the screen with light-sensitive solution.
 Once the image is exposed, we wash out the screen, revealing the design.
 We love this process because it deposits a clean, tangible layer of ink onto the paper, allowing for a greater range of color and texture.